-We have been vaulting on, building on and creating fast elevated wood pole vault runways since 1991.
-Our runways are featured every summer in our Annual 4th of July Pole Vault Exhibition held in Seward, Nebraska.
+We have been vaulting on, building on, and creating fast elevated wood pole vault runways since 1991.
+Our runways are featured every summer in our Annual 4th of July Pole Vault Exhibition in Seward, Nebraska.

 Our runways are known for being fast and durable.
-One of our runways has been in use for over 20 years and is still fast.
+One of our runways has been used for over 20 years and is still fast.

 The runways are built out of Pine and have a rubber surface that can be applied to each section or as a roll-out.
-Additionally, we can use treated lumber for runways used mostly outdoors, but that will be a slight increase of cost due to the cost of treated lumber.
+Additionally, we can use treated lumber for runways used mostly outdoors, but that will be a slight increase in cost due to the cost of treated lumber.
 The plant box is set to be a standard 20 cm deep after the 3/8 inch rubber surface is applied.
-Each section of the runway is 39" wide, 8'3" long and stand 8" high.
+Each section of the runway is 39″ wide, 8’3″ long, and stands 8″ high.
 See pricing for lengths and costs.

 With a wooden runway, some questions always get asked.

-+ How heavy are each section? ~ Being made out of pine, they are very light weight, about 155 pounds with rubber surface.
++ How heavy is each section? ~ Being made out of pine, they are very lightweight, about 155 pounds with a rubber surface.
 They can easily be lifted and moved by two individuals.

-+ How to they connect? ~ They are created with a tab and slot system and require no hardware to setup.
++ How do they connect? ~ They are created with a tab and slot system and require no hardware to set up.

-+ Do they move or slide around? ~ With the weight of the runway and with so much ground friction, no they don't move.
++ Do they move or slide around? ~ With the runway’s weight and so much ground friction, no they don’t move.

 + Do I need the rubber surface? ~ No you don’t need it, but using the rubber surface will extend the life of your runway otherwise the wood surface will get torn apart by spikes.

-+ Do you deliver? ~ Yes, withing a 400 mile radius, we will load it on our trailer and deliver if for a delivery fee.
-Otherwise we will get LTL freight quotes and ship it at cost to you.
-Client will approve shipping cost prior to actual shipment being sent.
++ Do you deliver? ~ Yes, within a 400-mile radius, we will load it on our trailer and deliver it for a delivery fee.
+Otherwise, we will get LTL freight quotes and ship them at cost to you.
+The client will approve the shipping costs prior to the actual shipment being sent.

-+ Are they difficult to store? ~ No, they require an 8x8 foot space and they can be stacked on top of each other.
-We stack ours in two stacks of 8 sections high, which is a little over 5' high.
-Since they are made from pine, they are light enough to stack easy.
++ Are they difficult to store? ~ No, they require an 8×8 foot space and they can be stacked on top of each other.
+We stack ours in two stacks of 8 sections high, which is a little over 5′ high.
+Since they are made from pine, they are light enough to stack easily.